 excursions:mainz_vonterzi_kneifel

-Place: Johannes Gutenberg University of Mainz
+Place: University of Mainz

-Time Period: 28.07.2025 - 01.108.2025
+Time Period: 28.07.2025 - 01.08.2025

 Funded by PROM Network Funds

-The experiments were conducted over the course of one week in the cold chamber at the University of Mainz.
-Ice particles were grown above an aquarium containing approximately a 1 cm high liquid water layer.
-The water was maintained at a temperature slightly above freezing using a heating mat placed beneath the aquarium.
-Water vapor evaporating from the surface provided the necessary humidity for ice crystal growth above the water.
+Experiments were conducted over one week in the cold chamber at the University of Mainz.
+Ice crystals were grown above an aquarium containing $\sim 1\, \text{cm}$ of liquid water, maintained slightly above $0^\circ\,\text{C}$ using a heating mat.
+Evaporation from the water surface provided the humidity required for crystal growth.

 Figure 1: Schematic of the experimental setup in the Mainz Cold Chamber.

-3.2.
+3.1.
 Placing a dendritic particle into the needle growth regime

 -15° C -7° C